DnD 5e - Wizard Subclass Breakdown

 You can't directly harm creatures with Illusory Reality, but the rules say nothing about impeding, restraining, blocking, or even dropping them.
 Throw up a Silent Image to create a wall of stone between you and your foes, or to put a cage around them.
 Create an illusory bridge with a convenient trap door (or just time it so that they're on the bridge when the 1-minute duration expires) and drop your enemies into a pit. : This turns your illusions into creation spells, which means that any tool that you can imagine is available for the low cost of casting Silent Image.
 Sadly, Malleable Illusions likely doesn't let you change the object which you've chosen to make real because Illusory Reality only applies when you cast the spell.

-- : This is a very useful ability if you have enemies who also use undead, but the fact that intelligent undead (very common by this level) get Advantage on the save makes this ability had to use effectively.
-Some high-CR undead like the Nightwalker are tempting targets, but unless you're actively seeking them out (and your DM is silly enough to let you find and enslave one) you can't count on just stumbling upon one.
+- : This is a very useful ability if you have enemies which command undead or which are undead themselves, but the fact that intelligent undead (very common by this level) get Advantage on the save makes this ability hard to use effectively.
+Some high-CR undead like the Nightwalker are tempting targets, but unless you're actively seeking them out (and your DM is silly enough to let you find and enslave one) you can't count on just stumbling upon a suitable target.

-- : It's hard to say how best to use this, but at the very least you could turn a block of wood into silver and sell it before it reverts.
+- : It's hard to say how best to use this, but at the very least you could turn a block of wood into silver and sell it before it reverts and you're run out of town.

 - : Several excellent buffs to choose from, and you can change the selected buff easily.
 If you enjoy Concentration spells, proficiency in Constitution saving throws is huge.
-You might also share that benefit with a cleric if there's one in the party since clerics have tons of good Concentration spells and tend to be on the front lines a lot.
+You might also share that benefit with a cleric if there's one in the party since clerics have tons of good Concentration spells and tend to be on the front lines a lot but also don't get proficiency in Constitution saves.
 If you want Darkvision, cast Darkvision.
+If you want the damage resistance, cast Absorb Elements or Protection From Energy.

 Despite the flavor text, War Magic is primarily defensive.
-Power Surge is the only truly offensive ability, and it's mediocre.
-It has a lot of overlap with School of Abjuration, but where School of Abjuration focuses more on mitigating effects, War Magic attempts to prevent them entirely.
+Power Surge (and arguably Deflecting Shroud) are the only truly offensive abilities, and the damage provided is fairly small.
+War Magic has a lot of overlap with School of Abjuration, but where School of Abjuration focuses more on countering spells and defending your allies, War Magic focuses more on defending yourself and keeping yourself in a fight.

 - : Initiative bonuses are always great, and getting to go early means that you can quickly cast buff or control spells which will determine how the fight plays out.

-- : If you're not maintaining Concentration on a spell, you should be casting a spell that requires Concentration.
+If you're worried about the cost to constantly cast and maintain Concentration, look at summoning spells.
+They typically have a 1-hour duration and many are very effective, so it's easy to fit them into your tactics. : If you're not maintaining Concentration on a spell, you should be casting a spell that requires Concentration.
 There are too many good Concentration spells for you to not have one running.
+The bonus to saves notably applies to your save to maintain Concentration, and combined with Arcane Deflection you're very effective at maintaining Concentration.